Revocation and Reconstruction of Shared Quantum States: Characterization of Four Qubit States useful for Protocol

-For the protocol to be successful, the reconstruction at the shareholder's place should be possible in the normal scenario when all the share holder's are not semi-honest.
-Next we consider the reconstruction of the secret at the Charlie's place (say).
+\end{theorem} The union of conditions 1, 2, 3 and 4 stated in Theorem 1 given above gives all the necessary values of a, b, c and d for Alice to retrieve the state.
+For the protocol to be successful, the reconstruction at the shareholder's place should be possible in the normal scenario when all the share holder's are not dishonest.
+Next we consider the reconstruction of the state at the Charlie's place (say).
 The same procedure can be repeated for Bob also.